St John the Baptist Church, Corby

 St John the Baptist Church is the oldest parish church in the town of Corby, Northamptonshire, England.
 It has been an active place of worship since the 1200s.
 It is a Grade II* listed building.

 History

-The church congregation is believed to have existed since before the origins of the Domesday Book and for over 800 years.
+The church congregation is believed to have existed since before the Domesday Book and for over 800 years.
 It has continued to build the importance of the church to the residents and other worshippers.
 A church was built on the site of the present-day church in the 1200s, possibly around 1217.
 This likely makes the church one of the oldest places of worship in the county of Northamptonshire.

-A mention of the church was recorded in the book, "A Topographical Dictionary of England" by Samuel Lewis in 1842.
+A mention of the church was recorded in the book, A Topographical Dictionary of England by Samuel Lewis in 1842.
 The church and parish of Corby was given an entry on page 672.
 It mentions the church and parish as: